readium/web/README.md

 # 🌐 Readium Web

-Readium Web is a toolkit for building Web Readers that support ebooks, audiobooks and comics.
+Readium Web is a toolkit for building Web Readers.
+It currently supports EPUB, with plans for PDF, audiobooks and comics/manga/webtoons in future revisions.

 This repo is a work in progress, but it will host documentation and project management for the Readium Web project.